OriginProtocol/origin-dollar/contracts/fork-test.md

 - Set `PROVIDER_URL` in `.env` file
 - Run `yarn test:fork` (or `yarn test:fork -- filename.fork-test.js`)

-This forks the blockchain (using `PROVIDER_URL`) everytime you run the command, might take a lot of time.
+This forks the blockchain (using `PROVIDER_URL`) every time you run the command, might take a lot of time.

 ```mermaid
 gitGraph